M2000Interpreter/Environment/utf8/textp0.frm.utf8.txt

 End If
 End If
 Case vbKeyPause  '(this is the break key!!!!!'
-If Forms.count > 5 Then KeyCode = 0: Exit Sub
+If Forms.Count > 5 Then KeyCode = 0: Exit Sub
 If Not TaskMaster Is Nothing Then If TaskMaster.QueueCount > 0 Then KeyCode = 0: Exit Sub
 If QRY Or GFQRY Then
 If Form4Loaded Then If Form4.Visible Then Form4.Visible = False
-I = MOUT
+i = MOUT
 If ASKINUSE Then
 If BreakMe Then Exit Sub
 Unload NeoMsgBox: ASKINUSE = False: Exit Sub